tiapia00/EvolBERNPINN2D/README.md

 ## To be implemented
 ### short term
 - ~separate curriculum training into its own function~
-- implement plot in time
+- ~implement plot in time~
 - ~material parameters definition directly in JSON file: improve consistency~
 - check consistency in terms of measurement units for both models
-- check df function for gradient calculation
+- ~check df function for gradient calculation~
 ### long term
 - comparison with closed-form analytical solutions
-- try to implement positional embeddings
+- try to implement positional embedding
+- simulation after initial not very realistic: penalize loss till current time step is resolved
 ## File status:
 - Analytical_w works but it is obsolete
 # Structure of the paper